vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *mahālakṣmīpuro ḍ yāṇe chāyāchatram ata ḥ param* /

-*ete pīṭ hā ḥ samu ḍ ḍ iṣṭ hā mātṛkārūpakā ḥ sthitā ḥ * //40//
+*ete pīṭ hā ḥ samuḍḍiṣṭ hā mātṛkārūpakā ḥ sthitā ḥ * //40//

 We have seen in chapter 1 \( *śl* .
 41–43\) the four main *pīthas* of the Tripurā

 tradition.
 Enumerated here are the fi fty *śākta* ones, the list of which varies according to diff erent texts.
 The list given here is perhaps ancient, but this is not certain.
 Some *pīṭhas* can be identifi ed \(Kāmarūpa, Nepal, and Varaṇasi, for instance\), others not.
 Attempts have been more or less convincingly made at locating all of them geographically.
 They seem to spread out all over India but not to include Kashmir.

 104
-The Dīexplains that each phoneme is to be uttered distinctly when placing it on the body, together with the name of the *pīṭha* concerned.
+The Dī explains that each phoneme is to be uttered distinctly when placing it on the body, together with the name of the *pīṭha* concerned.
 8

 The sixfold \[ *nyāsa* \] having thus been done, the imposition of the *śrīcakra* is then to be performed.
 Listen, O Dear One\! to the imposition of the *cakra* of the venerable Tripurasundarī//41// which has never been told to anyone, purifi es the body, and is supreme.